Anatoliy Nasedkin: Childhood

-And there was one more passion – Kharkiv Art Museum.
-Nasedkin could walk by the halls of the museum all day long, could stand for hours in front of paintings of Bryullov, Aivazovsky, Shishkin, Nikolai Ge, Korovin, and Surikov.
+Nasedkin often frequented the Kharkiv Art Museum, enjoying the work of Bryullov, Aivazovsky, Shishkin, Nikolai Ge, Korovin, and Surikov.
 In the early 30s, great works of I. Repin were added to the museum's collection.
-These were "Reply of the Zaporozhian Cossacks" and "Cossack in Steppe".
-They became one of the most beloved by the future artist.
+These were "Reply of the Zaporozhian Cossacks" and "Cossack in Steppe" which became some of young Nasedkin’s favourite.
 Later, Nasedkin always considered himself to be a follower of the Russian classical art of Repin and Stasov.

 In his 12th year, Nasedkin entered the art studio in the Pioneers Palace in Kharkiv.
 He walked there on foot through the whole city two times a week.
 This art studio became his first professional school of painting.
 Many exhibitions took place there.
 One was dedicated to the North Pole-1, the first Soviet expedition to the North Pole.
 The legendary "polar people," Ivan Papanin and Ernst Krenkel, came to the Pioneer's Palace.
 Inspired by this meeting, Nasedkin drew a picture, "Papanintsi," which was published in the anthology "Schasliva yunist" in 1938.
 After that, it was presented in the VDNKh exhibition in Moscow, where Anatoly was awarded a certificate from VDNKh USSR.
 This was the first recognition of his artistic creativity.
 "The Pioneers Palace played a decisive role in my life, in choosing my profession.
 In the Pioneer's Palace, I met art and fell in love with it for all my life," said the painter.

 Soon, his father died.
 Nina Petrovna had to raise her children alone.
 She sewed while working at home.
 Anatoly had just finished the 9th grade; his drawings were marked by the well-known artists of Kharkiv.
 But war began.

 In the summer of 1941, the Nasedkin family saw off Valentin (Anatoly's elder brother) to the front, but after a few months, they received a notice that Valentin was missing.

 In 1943, Kharkiv was recaptured, and Nasedkin joined the army as a volunteer.
 During the Battle of Kursk, Anatoliy got seriously wounded.
 Long months in the field hospital and then in the hospitals of Tula, Moscow, and Sverdlovsk passed.
 He returned to civilian life in 1945.
 A medal "For Valour", which he received during that fight when he was seriously wounded, was the dearest of all the awards.